MangeshThakre/HTML-CSS-Project-9/Readme.md

 ##  What I've learnd form this project

  - Learned about attribute selector
- - Applied @media query on section 4 for responsivenes
+ - Applied @media query on section 4 for responsiveness
  - Learned more about flex-box

 > #### This project took 2 hour to complete, background-positioning took most of the time.